-To remove the pressure gauges, refer to Figure 8 and proceed as follows:
+To remove the pressure gauges, refer to Figure 9 and proceed as follows:

 ITEM DESCRIPTION DWG / PART NUMBER

 1 PRESSURE GAUGE CR-PPD-0062

 2 PRESSURE GAUGE CONNECTION CR-PPD-0063

 3 NB 2010 NBR 70 SHORE O-R SEAL CR-PP-0322

 4 PRESSURE GAUGE BODY SEAL CR-PPD-0064

-5 M5x25 ST STL HEX DRIVE DIN 912 SCREW FA-FE-0840
+5 M5x25 ST STL HEX DRIVE DIN 912 SCREW MA-FE-0840

 - Ensure that the burner is completely vented of fuel. - Using a 4mm Allen key, undo and remove the three fixings located in the underside of the valve block.
-Note that upon removal of the four fixings, the valve block is no longer

-- Using a 4mm Allen key, undo and remove the screw fixing (item 5) securing the pressure gauge connection (item 2) to the valve block. - Carefully withdraw the pressure gauge connection and pressure gauge as a complete assembly from the valve block.
+Note that upon removal of the four fixings, the valve block is no longer supported and is free to be withdrawn.
+Make sure therefore that the valve block is supported before removing the fixings. - Using a 4mm Allen key, undo and remove the screw fixing (item 5) securing the pressure gauge connection (item 2) to the valve block. - Carefully withdraw the pressure gauge connection and pressure gauge as a complete assembly from the valve block.
 Take care not to loose the small "O" seal (item 3). - Unscrew the pressure gauge from the gauge connection.
-Clean off all traces of PTFE tape from the gauge thread - Remove the small "O" seal (item 3) fitted in the groove between the gauge connection (item 2) and the aluminium block.
+Clean off all traces of PTFE tape from the gauge thread - Remove the small "O" seal fitted in the groove between the gauge connection and the aluminium block.
 Check the condition of the seal.
 If any deterioration of the seal is detected, it must be replaced. - Check the condition of the "O" seal groove and the seal bore in the gauge connection.
 If there is any damage to the seal mating surfaces, the gauge connection must be replaced. - Check the condition of the gauge body seal (item 4).
 The seal is designed to prevent the passage of water from inside the burner through the valve block.
 Minor deterioration of the seal is therefore not detrimental to burner performance or safety.
 However, it is recommended that the seal be replaced if damage or deterioration is found. - Replacement is generally the reverse procedure of removal.
 Prior to fitting the seals, apply a thin smear of Krytox 125 grease to the seals.
 Prior to fitting the screw (item 5) apply a small quantity of Loctite 243 to the screw thread.
-Check for the correct orientation of the gauge inside the valve block. - Upon re-assembly, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
+Check for the correct orientation of the gauge inside the valve block.

+Upon re-assembly, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
 Apply leak detector fluid to all the joints.
 Check for any leaks.
 If any leaks are detected they must be corrected prior to return to service.